 Specific customer satisfaction measurements have not been defined across the industry.
-The OEB does plan to review information provided by electricity distributors and implement a commonly defined measure for these areas in the future.

 Peterborough Distribution Inc. interprets First Contact Resolution as a measure of our effectiveness to satisfy customers concerns at the first attempt.
 We track the number of calls that are escalated to higher levels of management, the reason for the escalation and the result.
-Customer calls are recorded and a review of calls is conducted as necessary for customer service feedback and improvements, as well as a periodic review for training purposes.
-We have not had any call escalations to upper management in 2018 indicating our customer satisfaction and issue resolution practices are positive and successful.
+Customer calls are recorded, and a review of calls is conducted as necessary for customer service feedback and improvements, as well as a periodic review for training purposes.
+We have not had any call escalations to upper management in 2019, indicating our customer satisfaction and issue resolution practices are positive and successful.